 To date the Corporation has invested in maintaining the OCA Property which includes the completion of a 43-101 that suggested that certain work should be completed on the property to better evaluate the economic prospect of the property.
-To finance this work, the Corporation entered into a proposed
+To finance this work, the Corporation closed the proposed transaction as discussed in Item 1 above, which permitted the Corporation to be listed on the Exchange and have the funds released from escrow to finance the initial exploration work on the OCA Property over two phases.

-Phase I, at an estimated cost of \$375,000, is expected to be carried out over the 3rd and 4th quarter of 2022 and to include the following: electromagnetic survey, shallow brine sampling, logistics and site preparation and lab and technical analysis.
+Phase I started in October 2022 recently completed at a total cost of approximately \$455,000.
+The work is to include the following: electromagnetic survey, shallow brine sampling, logistics and site preparation and lab and technical analysis.

-Phase II, at an estimated cost of \$1,995,000, is expected to be carried out over the 1st and 2nd quarter of 2023 and to include the following: Shallow drilling, deep drilling and coring, lab analysis sediment, lab analysis brine, well completion, pumping testing and supervision and reporting.
+Phase II, is estimated to cost \$2,500,000, and is expected to start in Q4 once the results of phase I has been reviewed and analyzed, government permits obtained and is to include the following: Shallow drilling, deep drilling and coring, lab analysis sediment, lab analysis brine, well completion, pumping testing and supervision and reporting.